RicardoFroeliger/DaVinci-Year-1/Blok 1/Week 4 - HTML & CSS/B1W4O1 - Who am I/README.md

 * Make sure there is a correct folder structure for your files.
 * Use multiple web pages for your portfolio.
 * Make sure you can navigate from each page with a link to the other page.
-* Submit your assignment via Git and post the link here in It's learning,
 * **Make sure we get an impression of you as a person.
 Think three times about the content!**